lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

 `Rubin Science Platform APIs <https://data.lsst.cloud/api-aspect>`_ webpage and by the `Science Platform Tokens <https://nb.lsst.io/environment/tokens.html>`_ webpage.
-**We note that tokens should be treated like passwords:  they should not be shared with others, and -- outside the RSP environment, where this is taken care of by default -- the user should take special steps to keep tokens secure.
+**We note that tokens should be treated like passwords:  they should not be shared with others, and -- outside the safety of the RSP environment -- the user should take special steps to keep tokens secure.
 This is a topic that is described further in the material below.**

 A TOPCAT-based Step-by-Step Guide